PrefectHQ/prefect/docs/concepts/flows.md

 A task that represents a subflow will be annotated as such in its `state_details` via the presence of a `child_flow_run_id` field.
 A subflow can be identified via the presence of a `parent_task_run_id` on `state_details`.

 You can define multiple flows within the same file.
 Whether running locally or via a [deployment](/concepts/deployments/), you must indicate which flow is the entrypoint for a flow run.

+!!! warning "Cancelling sub flow runs"
+    Sub flow runs can only be cancelled by cancelling their parent flow run.
+If you know you may need to cancel a sub flow run indpendent of its parent, we recommend using [run_deployment](https://docs.prefect.io/latest/api-ref/prefect/deployments/?h=run_deployment#prefect.deployments.run_deployment).

 ```python
 from prefect import flow, task